wlchin/create-react-app-lambda/README.md

 `yarn build` corresponds to the npm script `build`, which uses `npm-run-all` (aka `run-p`) to concurrently run `"build:app"` (aka `react-scripts build`) and `build:lambda` (aka `netlify-lambda build src/lambda`).

+### Node 22 / OpenSSL compatibility

+Node.js 22 tightened the default OpenSSL configuration, which exposes the fact that `webpack@4` (used by `react-scripts@3`/`netlify-lambda@1`) still relies on the legacy MD4 hash.
+When Netlify builds against Node 22 you may see `Error: error:0308010C:digital envelope routines::unsupported`.
+The build script now sets `NODE_OPTIONS=--openssl-legacy-provider` so legacy hashing continues to work.
+If you prefer not to rely on the legacy provider, use an older Node runtime (for example Node 16 or 18) or upgrade your bundler stack to a webpack 5–based setup (for example by upgrading to newer `react-scripts` and `netlify-lambda` replacements).

 ## Typescript

 <details>